AdaCore/training_material/courses/rust_essentials/130_memory_management/01_review.rst

 Memory Layout example
 -----------------------

+- Creating a :rust:`String`puts
-Creating a :rust:`String` puts fixed-sized metadata on the stack and dynamically sized data, the actual string, on the heap:
+  - Fixed-sized metadata on the stack
+  - Dynamically sized data, the actual string, on the heap

 .. code:: rust